dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 * [Microsoft.Extensions.Logging.EventSource](https://www.nuget.org/packages/Microsoft.Extensions.Logging.EventSource/): Supports EventSource/EventListener.
 * [Microsoft.Extensions.Logging.TraceSource](https://www.nuget.org/packages/Microsoft.Extensions.Logging.TraceSource/): Logs to a trace listener using System.Diagnostics.TraceSource.TraceEvent().

+> [!NOTE]
+> The following code sample uses a `ConsoleLoggerProvider` constructor that has been obsoleted in version 2.2.
+Proper replacements for obsolete logging APIs will be available in version 3.0.
+In the meantime, it is safe to ignore and suppress the warnings.

 After installing the appropriate package(s), the application should create a singleton/global instance of a LoggerFactory.
 For example, using the console logger:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/Logging/Logging/BloggingContext.cs#DefineLoggerFactory)]